dtrebilco/Taren/README.md

     if(*item == value) // Access item via deref
     {
-      item.mark_for_erase();  // Item is marked for deletion, but is still valid until end of loop iteration item.index(); // Get the origional index of the item in the array }
+      item.mark_for_erase();  // Item is marked for deletion, but is still valid until end of loop iteration item.index(); // Get the original index of the item in the array }
   }
 ```